altamiracorp/awesome-xai/readme.md

 - [EthicalML/xai](https://github.com/EthicalML/xai) - A toolkit for XAI which is focused exclusively on tabular data.
 It implements a variety of data and model evaluation techniques.
 - [PAIR-code/what-if-tool](https://github.com/PAIR-code/what-if-tool) - A tool for Tensorboard or Notebooks which allows investigating model performance and fairness.
-- [slundberg/shap](https://github.com/slundberg/shap) - A python module for using Shapley Additive Explanations.
+- [slundberg/shap](https://github.com/slundberg/shap) - A Python module for using Shapley Additive Explanations.

 ## Videos